pravesh-tiwari02/seva-iitp/README.md

-# seva-iitp
+run npm install then
-run npm install then run node app.js or npm start to run the project locally
+run node app.js or npm start to run the project locally